BasharAbuJoub/Wave/README.md

 Wave is a system that shows information about lectures in the university by using a small screen hanging on each hall door, Helping the student to know what currently going in the hall.

-* The system was developed back in 2017
+* The system was developed back in 2017 and rebuilt from scratch in 2018.
 * The system is currently used by Applied Scince University - Jordan
+* I am not the owner of the idea.

 ## Features
 * Current lecture information.